ohigithub/predicting-credit-risk/README.md

 ## Predictions & Result Comparisons

-Before running the model, I believed XXXXX model would perform better on the scaled data.
-I beleived the XXXXXXX model would perform better on the unscaled data.
+Before running the model, I believed the linear regression model would perform better on the scaled data as there would not be an issue of outliers to throw it off.
+I beleived the random forest model would perform better on the unscaled data because it would be better at handling the wide range of values within the data set.